Simondelali/dsa-student-management-app/README.md

 [4] Array

 ## Database
-Comma Separated Values (CSV) was used
+Comma Separated Values (CSV) was used to store students details